jizhao94/ML_Pipeline/README.md

 Fill in each NA value with the mean of the variable that it belongs to

 ## Part 8.
 Discretize Continuous Variables
-Write the function to discretize continuous variables, cutting them into three parts: which are
+Apply the function that discretizes continuous variables, cutting them into three parts: which are
 <br>
 I. between the minimum value and the 25% quantile, represented by integer 0
 <br>